 - For children (5 - 10 years old): 10 to 11 hours of sleep is ideal.

 - Teens (10 - 17 years old): 8.5 to 9.25 hours.

 These statistics are just general numbers.
 Sleep depends entirely on the individual.
 No matter what age, individuals have different needs.
 In the end, it all comes down to your lifestyle and your health.

-If you want to stay awake in class, try to stay awake from caffeine, get a good night's sleep, make the lecture content interesting and KEEP YOUR HANDS AWAY FROM YOUR FACE while in class!
+If you want to stay awake in class, try to stay away from caffeine, get a good night's sleep, make the lecture content interesting ,and keep your hands away from your face while in class!